 regasm would be in the following path at:

 And use the following for registering and unregistering an assembly:

 Register assembly manually

 The one on top registers it and the one at the bottom unregisters it.
-Now what does that the /codebase option stand for?
+Now what does the /codebase option stand for?
 You need to use the /codebase switch when you don’t have your assembly in GAC because that will add an absolute path for your assembly in registry so that COM client can find it.

 Another option is Directly to Visual Studio, this is the easy way and it’s as easy as ticking a check box in the project properties.

 Now you have your DLL ready.

 Create your VBScript and here is my sample:

 Set myObj = CreateObject("MyDLL.Operations")